peterstephan/NSW_Traffic_Volume_Viewer_Analytics/Inputs/README.md

-Traffic Data downloads will be saved here in the directories:
+Traffic data downloads will be saved here
-01_Zipped
-02_Unzipped